What is an Acceptable Use Policy?

 While regulation is important, its use should be balanced by educating students to take a responsible approach.

 The education of students is an essential part of the school’s internet safety provision.
-Children and young people need help and support to recognise and avoid e-safety risks.
+Children and young people need help and support to recognise and avoid online risks and harms.

 A planned internet safety programme should be provided as part of SPHE or another curriculum area and should be constantly revisited with key safety messages reinforced as part of a planned programme.